scheme-requests-for-implementation/srfi-123/srfi-123.md

 Implementation
 --------------

-A reference implementation as a library is found in the version control repository of this SRFI.
+A sample implementation as a library is found in the version control repository of this SRFI.

 It might be desirable for Scheme systems to offer a more efficient `type-of` procedure than the one used in this implementation, which in